opentok/interactive-broadcast-android/ARCHIVING.md

 2. Open your project.
 3. Scroll down to the **Archiving** section, and click **Set up your cloud storage now**.
 4. Click on the Amazon S3 logo.
-5. Enter your S3 data: access key, secret access key and bucket name.
+5. Enter the following S3 data: access key, secret access key and bucket name.